-Our municipality has the highest rate of pedestrian road trauma in Victoria.
-On average approximately 46 pedestrians are seriously injured and one pedestrian dies each year on roads across the municipality1.
+Our municipality has the highest rate of vehicle-pedestrian collisions in Victoria.
+On average approximately 46 pedestrians are seriously injured and one dies each year on streets in the municipality1.
 In recent years, motor vehicles have been used with the intent to harm people walking on footpaths.
-More will need to be done to reduce the risk of motor vehicles causing harm to people in the city.
 Many improvements have been made.
 For example, since the 40km/h speed limit was introduced throughout the Hoddle Grid, slower vehicle speeds have meant 170 people have avoided suffering serious injury.